dtung8068/spreadsheet-llm-unofficial/README.md

 # Limitations
 1. Only text was considered for the structural anchor-based extraction, formatting (border, color, etc.) was not considered
 2. NFS Identification currently relies on regular expressions and may not be robust
+3. Only .xls files will work at this time

 # Future Plans
-1. Implementing the LLM Portion of the paper
+1. Running tests on the LLM
-2. Testing the LLM
-3. Creating a Streamlit app
+2. Enabling compatibility with other Excel formats (.xlsx, .xlsm, etc.)